 - ½ cup finely chopped yellow onion

 - ½ cup full fat coconut milk

 - 1 tsp fresh thyme

 - 8 oz jasmine rice

 1) In a large bowl, stir together sweet potato, plantains cut into half moons, onion, garlic, pigeon peas, tomatoes, coconut milk, chicken broth, curry powder, ginger, and thyme.

-Transfer curry to Suvie pan and load into upper right cooking zone.
+2) Transfer curry to Suvie pan and load into bottom zone of Suvie.

-2) Lightly grease another Suvie pan and arrange remaining plantain rounds in a single layer.
-Load pan into upper left cooking zone.
+3) Lightly grease another Suvie pan and arrange remaining plantain rounds in a single layer.
+Load pan into top zone of Suvie.

-3) Add rice to starch pan and load into bottom right cooking zone.
+4) Add rice to Suvie starch pot and load into Suvie Starch Cooker, ensuring pot is centered on the hot plate.
+Enter settings for long grain rice.
 Fill reservoir, enter cook settings and set to Cook Now or Schedule.